 In general, particular procedures may trigger one or more than one requests for analytics output from NWDAF.
 Specific trigger type can be named as:

-1. NF selection, when
+1. NF selection, when:

 (1) In UE registration procedure, AMF may trigger "NF load analytic".
 With the result of statistic or prediction load of candidates PCF from NRF, AMF select a PCF instance for AM policy association and UE policy association.

-The same logic may apply to NSSAAF selection, etc.
+The same logic may apply to NSSAAF selection, etc.:

 (2) PDU Session Establishment procedure, SMF may trigger "NF load analytic" and consider the load analytics result to select a PCF instance for SM policy association from PCF candidate(s) from NRF.